Alaska Fisheries Sonar

 Other Tools

-The sonar is a short seasonal worker on the Anchor River compared with the floating weir we use to gather Chinook run data at the site.
-We prefer to use weirs over sonar to monitor migrating salmon because they allow us to get a precise count of every fish that swims by and to easily identify fish by species.
-But generally we can only use weirs in narrow rivers or tributaries.
+We prefer to use floating video weirs over sonar to monitor migrating salmon because they allow us to get a precise count of every fish that swims by and to easily identify fish by species.
+But in general, we can only use weirs in narrow rivers or tributaries.
 In the Anchor River we can use a weir for all but the first few weeks of the field season when water levels are high due to snowmelt.
-Once the water level subsides, a 100-foot weir is installed to replace the site’s sonar.
+Once the water level subsides, a 140-foot weir is installed to replace the site’s sonar.

 Collecting Data Samples

-Throughout the field season we also capture Chinook to collect age, length and sex data.
+Throughout the field season we also capture Chinook using a beach seine to collect age, length, and sex data.
 This information helps us determine how many Chinook need to reach spawning grounds each year to maintain a sustainable fishery.
-During the first few weeks of the field season, when we are operating sonar, we beach seine just upstream of the site twice a week to capture Chinook for sampling.
-Collecting samples becomes easier once we have installed the weir because we can simply collect them from Chinook caught in a live box attached to the weir.
+In general, the river is beach seined for Chinook Salmon twice a week starting in the beginning of June and continuing through mid-July.